bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 The ISTA algorithm is an iterative technique used to solve optimization problems in which an attempt is made to minimize an objective function consisting of two main terms:

-- Fitting error (data fidelity term): represents the discrepancy between the estimate and the observed data.
+- Fitting error: represents the discrepancy between the estimate and the observed data.
 - Regularization: penalizes nonsparsity solutions, that is, solutions in which many variables are nonzero.

 The problem then shows itself in the following way: